flatiron-school/FLEX-fundamentals-instructors/Python/python_basics2/readme.md

 ### Activity 2 (XX Mins)

-If there is a lot of time left, move on to python_basics Part 2 (found in this repo), though that notebook is longer and more challenging
+If there is a lot of time left, create more graphs or functionalize graph.
+Probably won't be a lot of time left.

 Conclusion (1 Mins)
 Included in notebook